Buffet breakfasts daily; 3 lunches: 4 dinners, including dinner at a local restaurant in Novgorod

 NOVGOROD–ST. PETERSBURG.
 Depart Novgorod and push north to incomparable St. Petersburg, an important Russian port on the Baltic Sea.
 An orientation drive introduces you to some of the city’s palaces, parks, monuments, squares, boulevards, and 600 beautiful bridges.

 ST. PETERSBURG.
 An architectural gem founded in 1703 by Peter the Great, St. Petersburg rivals any other European capital in splendor, beauty, and distinction.
 During your guided sightseeing, see the city’s main sights, including a visit to the PETER & PAUL FORTRESS and CATHEDRAL, which served as a high-security jail for political prisoners.
 Its most famous inmates included Dostoyevsky, Trotsky, and Peter the Great’s own rebellious son, Alexei.
 This afternoon, consider joining our guided optional excursion to the Hermitage Museum.
 Housed in Peter’s magnificent former Winter Palace on the banks of the Neva River, today the museum’s collection boasts precious items from around the world.

-ST. PETERSBURG. .
+ST. PETERSBURG.
 A whole day in St. Petersburg to do as you please.
-You could explore on your own, or join the optional excursion to the flamboyant blue and white Catherine Palace, summer residence of the Russian tsars.
-You could also choose an evening Canal Cruise to celebrate the conclusion of your adventure!
+Maybe explore on your own, or join the optional excursion to the flamboyant blue and white Catherine Palace, summer residence of the Russian tsars.
+You may also choose an evening canal cruise to celebrate the conclusion of your adventure.